persalys/persalys/python/doc/examples/examples.rst

 .. image:: default_limitState.png
     :align: center

 We consider the event where the deviation exceeds :math:`30cm`.
-Choose the good operator in the combobox and set the value of the threshold in order to obtain the following limit state window:
+Choose the right operator in the combobox and set the value of the threshold in order to obtain the following limit state window: